Tolsi/KaiOS-SIM-Toggle/README.md

 ## Note

+To apply the changes, a reboot is required, the application will ask you about it.

 By default, the application assumes that the second SIM card is enabled.
 If you have already turned off the second sim card, you can turn it off again in the application without rebooting and it will remember it.
 This will allow you to turn it on later from it.

 # Build